rev-net/memo/memo.md

 - **Memetic:** These revnets' tokens are sought because holders believe in the network's capacity to aggregate attention and cultural relevance, or because the tokens serve a secondary purpose like signaling loyalty.

 We expect these business models to be initially used by three main categories of organizations:
-- **Onchain:** Revnets with zero split percentages, or split percentages going to multisigs and onchain DAOs.
+- **Onchain:** Revnets with zero split percentages, or split percentages going to onchain multisigs and onchain DAOs with no offchain organizational considerations.
-- **Campaign:** Revnets with a near-100% split percentage, useful for ongoing fundraises that prefer access to all the capital.
+- **Hybrid:** Revnets with a split percent operated by a traditional for-profit or non-profit corporation or association.
-- **Hybrid:** Revnets with a split percent somewhere in the middle operated by a for-profit or non-profit corporation or association.
+- **Campaign:** Revnets with a near-100% split percentage, useful for ongoing fundraises that prefer access to all the capital for affecting a specific set of causes.

-A revnet can belong to any number of these categories, and grow into others over time as new ideas emerge and market preferences shift. $REV, for example, is best described within the "direct sales" category because it benefits from fees taken directly within the smart contract routines.
+A revnet can belong to any number of these categories, and grow into others over time as new ideas emerge and market preferences shift. $REV, for example, is best described within the "direct sales" category because it benefits from fees taken directly within the smart contract routines, and is a "hybrid" structure with RRG as the split operator.

 There are likely other strategies for using revnets that we've yet to explore in depth.